Pixelalb/myrecipes-documentation/README.md

 This theme requires the **"Advanced Custom Fields"** and **"Contact Form 7"** plugins.
 It also recommends **"Add This"** plugin (for social media buttons).
 Install these plugins by clicking the "Begin installing plugins" link and let the Wordpress install them automatically.
 You can also install the plugins manually (plugins attached to the theme download file).
 Just unzip and move each plugin to the /plugins/ folder of your wordpress platform, the go to the admin panel, plugins section, and activate previously added plugins.

-Once activated, the theme automatically creates:
+Once activated the theme, please create these pages as explained bellow:

 - myRecipes Homepage layout (see [Homepage setup](#homepage))
-- My recipes page (this is a collection page of all your recipes)
+- My recipes page (this is a collection page of all your recipes.
+See [My Recipes page](#my-recipes-page))
-- Blog page (displays the posts you add under "Blog posts")
+- Blog page (displays the posts you add under "Blog posts".
+See [Blog page](#blog-page))

 Now you are ready to start your recipes website using myRecipes!